MinaProtocol/mina/src/app/website/posts/scans.markdown

 </div>
 The Coda cryptocurrency protocol is unique in that it uses a [succinct blockchain](https://www.youtube.com/watch?v=eWVGATxEB6M).
 In Coda the blockchain is replaced by a tiny constant-sized cryptographic proof.
 This means that in the Coda protocol a user can sync with full-security^[Equivalent to security as a full&nbsp;node.] instantly—users don’t have to wait to download thousands and thousands of blocks to verify the state of the network.

 What is this tiny cryptographic proof?
 It’s called a zk-SNARK, or zero knowledge Succinct Non-interactive ARgument of Knowledge. zk-SNARKs let a program create a proof of a computation, then share that proof with anyone.
 Anyone with the proof can verify the computation very quickly, in just milliseconds, independent of how long the computation itself takes.
-While validating proofs is fast, creating them is quite slow, so creating this SNARK proof would be much more computationally expensive.
+While validating proofs is fast, creating them is quite slow, so creating this SNARK proof is much more computationally expensive.
 We use a few different SNARK proofs throughout Coda’s protocol, but the important one for this post is what we call the “Ledger&nbsp;Proof”.

 <div class="side-footnote-container">
 <div class="side-footnote">